Can a Bail Agent Legally Make an Arrest

 In addition to seeking out the person themselves, bail bondsmen may hire bounty hunters.
 Whether a bounty hunter is allowed by law to carry weapons varies on a state-by-state basis, and bounty hunters in some jurisdictions are required to wear clothing clearly identifying their profession.
 There are also often additional restrictions on bounty hunters who, in the process of tracking their target, cross state lines.

-Because bounty hunting is illegal in every developed nation outside the United States except for the Philippines, bounty hunters are not allowed to apprehend their target if they flee to other countries.
+Because bounty hunting is illegal in nearly every developed nation outside the United States (with the notable exception, the Philippines), bounty hunters are not allowed to apprehend their target if they flee to other countries.
 The United States has arrested and extradited bounty hunters who are sought after by other nations for doing so, most notably Mexico and Canada.

 Bail cost varies from state to state because of different statutes and regulations.
 Find out how much it costs in your state.